memfault/interrupt/_drafts/practical_zephyr_05_west.md

  1 file changed, 1 insertion(+)
 ```

-Running `west update` we can indeed see that we're losing the commit:
+Running `west update` we can indeed see that we're about to lose the commit:

 ```bash
 cd ../../